 - All player(s)/participant(s) must be 18 years of age or older unless a FAS Minor Liability Release Waiver is signed by that player’s parent(s) or guardian(s).

-- All team players must wear the same color shirts/jerseys (uniforms) with permanent numbers on the back as a minimum requirement.
+- All team players must wear the same color uniforms (shirts/jerseys) with permanent numbers on the back as a minimum requirement.
 Jersey numbers on the front of the uniform as well as on the back is recommended.
 Team uniforms must be tucked in with flags on the hips.
 Shorts with pockets and wearing jewelry are prohibited.
 Beginning in Week Two of the regular season, teams will be penalized two points per player wearing an illegal jersey.
-NOTE: This rule is only enforced if the opposing team captain protests and brings it to the attention of the officials and league manager before the game begins.
+NOTE: This rule is only enforced if the opposing team captain protests and brings it to the attention of the officials, stats keeper, and/or league manager before the game begins.

 - Baseball caps may be worn backwards only.